vectorgrp/sil-kit-adapters-veipc/demos/README.md

-# VeIPC Echo Device Demo
+# VeIPC Echo Server Demo

 The aim of this demo is to showcase how the SIL Kit Adapter veIPC can be used together with an application that acts as a mockup for the actual MICROSAR Adaptive component for veIPC communication.
 This mockup provides a TCP socket, the SIL Kit Adapter veIPC can connect to and it receives framed datagrams over this TCP socket connection and echoes the data back.